 From January 2013 to June 2015, KMHS reached 6,662 clients.
 Of its Medicare and dual enrollment patients, the top three mental health issues were schizophrenic disorder (30.7% of clients), depressive disorder (22%), and bipolar disorder (20.7%).
 Of its Medicaid patients, the top three mental health issues were depressive disorder (22.3% of clients), adjustment reaction disorder (a stress-related condition, 20.1%), and other mental health diagnoses (29.5%).

-According to the HCIA – Behavioral Health/Substance Abuse Awards: Third Annual Report, the program was successful in conducting physical health screenings, scheduling follow-up screenings for high-risk clients, targeting resources to clients with the most need, and improving clients' health status in some measures.
+According to the HCIA – Behavioral Health/Substance Abuse Awards: Third Annual Report, Race to Health! was successful in conducting physical health screenings, scheduling follow-up screenings for high-risk clients, targeting resources to clients with the most need, and improving clients' health status in some measures.
 KMHS staff reported:

 - Better awareness of and focus on physical health,